pulp/pulp_installer/docs/index.md

 - Debian 11 Bullseye (needs `allow_world_readable_tmpfiles = True` in ansible.cfg)
 - Debian 22.04 Jammy (needs `allow_world_readable_tmpfiles = True` in ansible.cfg)

+The server must have the command `sudo` installed.
+(If you are using an alternative [become method](https://docs.ansible.com/ansible/latest/user_guide/become.html), sudo is not needed.)

 The server cannot provide any other HTTP (port 80, 443) service on the same hostname as Pulp's API.
 The only exception is Pulp 2.
 The REST APIs for Pulp 2 and Pulp 3 can be served on the same hostname as long as the `apache` webserver is deployed for both.